 Thailand prides itself on the high standards that their medical facilities deliver, with many hospitals striving to attain international certification and accreditation.
-They became the first Asian country to gain JCI accreditation in 2002, and many healthcare providers are also ISO certified or have acquired Hospital Accreditation (HA) that is awarded by the Ministry of Public Health.
+They became the first Asian country to gain JCI accreditation in 2002, and now some 60 hospitals throughout Thailand have received this prestigious award.
+Many healthcare providers are also ISO certified or have acquired Hospital Accreditation (HA) that is awarded by the Ministry of Public Health.

 Doctor Training and Qualifications:

-A vast number of doctors in Thailand have earned awards for their expertise and endeavors, with many specialists gaining international qualifications in western countries such as the United Kingdom and the United States.
-In fact, there are over five hundred doctors currently practicing in Thailand that are American Board Certified.
+Doctors and surgeons throughout Thailand have earned awards for their expertise and endeavors, with many specialists gaining international qualifications in Western countries such as the United Kingdom and the United States.
+In fact, there are over five hundred doctors currently practicing in Thailand that are American board-certified.

 Tourist Locations for pre and post-op recovery:

 Western Phuket, which consists of Surin, Patong, Mai Khao, Laem Sing, Kata, Karon, Kamala, Bang Thao, Nai Thon and Nai Yang, has a worldwide reputation for its beaches, with Patong, in particular, being renowned as one of the party capitals of Asia.
 For those who prefer something a little quieter, southeastern Phuket offers more laid back beaches and the largest town, Chalong Bay, acts as a harbour with boats making regular trips to and from the other islands.

 Interior Phuket, with the exception of Phuket Town, is largely made up of small Muslim communities, pineapple and rubber plantations, mangrove forests, shrimp farms and fishing villages, although the Gibbon Project and The Phra Taew National Park offer a welcome respite from the hustle and bustle of the tourist crowds.